 Rutgers Academic Building

-The surrounding exterior of the new academic building maximizes open space and provides public spaces for students, residents, faculty, and visitors alike.
+The surrounding exterior of the new academic building maximizes open space and provides public areas for students, residents, faculty, and visitors alike.
 The stepped pedestrian passage between the two wings of the building connects the Voorhees Mall at Seminary Place to the northern end of the New Brunswick campus.
 Outdoor ‘rooms’ for learning, socializing, and collaboration were created throughout the passage with interspersed bands of granite seat walls, plantings and lawn, with semi-mature trees providing plenty of shade.
 Terraces at the north end of the new buildings offer additional outdoor space, as well as a large gathering space for events, festivals, and passive recreation.
-Quiet, shady spaces with benches and gardens are arranged around the ‘Rutgers Oval’, a subtly tilted landform that creates multifunctional use space within a sloping site.
+Quiet, shady spaces with benches and gardens are arranged around the "Rutgers Oval," a subtly tilted landform that creates multifunctional use space within a sloping site.